Allergy to Chemicals caused my Dermatitis

 We offer the prospect of relief to those who suffer from addiction and allergies by reprogramming the brain to perfect health.
 Just like rebooting a computer, we can reboot our nervous system to overcome the adverse reactions of brain and body.

-To fully understand what we do, one needs to know some Oriental medical principles.
-We take the acupuncture and Oriental medical theories and developed a technique that can eliminate the reaction from the root.
+To fully understand what we do, one needs to know some traditional healing principles.
+We take concepts from acupuncture and traditional medicine and have developed a technique that can eliminate the reaction from the root.

 Addictions can definitely cause illness.
 Continuous contact with an allergen produces toxins in the body and causes blockages in the meridians.
 If these blockages are not cleared, reactions to the allergens often produce symptoms that mimic other diseases.